mozaik-association/mozaik/docs/Contacts Module.md

     This feature allows you :

-    - To manage all the information about your contacts.
+    - To manage all the information about your contacts
     - Information can be used for the adhesions

 <figure markdown>